It’s his birthday (April 18). What further excuse do we need for a wallow in some of David Tennant‘s greatest …Read Now

 Meaning: Defending men.
 (Gaelic)

 This is the English spelling of the Scottish Alasdair, the Gaelic form of Alexander.
-It’s always nice for a parent when you learn your child is someone who bolsters up the other kids, especially the underdogs.
+It’s always nice for a parent when you learn your child is someone who stands up for the other kids, especially the underdogs.
 You don’t want a bully on your hands.

 Meaning: Man of strength.
 (Gaelic)